The Power of Localization for Efficiently Learning Linear Separators with Noise

-The description of the algorithm and its analysis is simplified if we assume that it starts with a preliminary weight vector $w_0$ whose angle with the target $w^*$ is acute, i.e.\ that satisfies $\theta(w_0, w^*) < \pi/2$.
+The description of the algorithms and their analysis is simplified if we assume that it starts with a preliminary weight vector $w_0$ whose angle with the target $w^*$ is acute, i.e.\ that satisfies $\theta(w_0, w^*) < \pi/2$.
 We show in Appendix~\ref{a:w0} that this is without loss of generality for the types of problems we consider.